dianKoliva/didibookstore/README.md

-# didibookstore
+# Didi Book Store
-It is an online book store where people can buy books
+This is a software where everyone can buy or book a book.